 - a.
-Advance notice to the FAA's PHI assigned to Federal Express Corporation dba FedEx Express: Notify the appropriate FAA PHI.
-This notification must be given at least 72 hours in advance of plans to operate under the special permit, or as soon as reasonably practicable, unless prior arrangements have been made with the PHI assigned to Federal Express Corporation dba FedEx Express.
-The notification must include the point of departure, intermediate stops, destination(s), and loading and departure schedule.
-If a flight schedule deviates more than 4 hours from the originally scheduled departure time, the operator of the aircraft must notify the appropriate PHI.
-Alternate notification procedures may be established subject to the written approval of the FAA's Principal Hazardous Materials Inspector. - b.
-A copy of this special permit must be produced in a timely fashion (within 15 minutes) upon request by any employee or enforcement authority at any ramp location from which or into which any aircraft is operating under the special permit. - c.
-If the radiation survey required by paragraph 7.f. is performed for an aircraft operating under this special permit, a copy of the survey results must accompany the shipping papers aboard the aircraft. - d.
+A copy of this special permit must be produced in a timely fashion (within 15 minutes) upon request by any employee or enforcement authority at any ramp location from which or into which any aircraft is operating under the special permit. - b.
+If the radiation survey required by paragraph 7.f. is performed for an aircraft operating under this special permit, a copy of the survey results must accompany the shipping papers aboard the aircraft. - c.
 Packages identified as containing undeveloped film and packages identified as sensitive to radiation are excluded from the other cargo that may be carried with the radioactive materials carried under this special permit.
-However, packages identified as containing undeveloped film or other radiation sensitive materials may be carried if the carrier submits to the Associate Administrator for Hazardous Materials Safety (AAHMS) a written description of procedures which demonstrate that the radiation protection of these materials is at least equivalent to that required by § 175.706, and obtains written approval from the AAHMS to follow those procedures. - e.
-No fissile material packages may be carried on any special permit flight for which the total Transport Index is greater than 200. - f.
-Shipping papers for packages carried under this special permit are not required to satisfy the requirement in § 172.203(a) that they bear the notation "DOT-SP 15228". - 9.
+However, packages identified as containing undeveloped film or other radiation sensitive materials may be carried if the carrier submits to the Associate Administrator for Hazardous Materials Safety (AAHMS) a written description of procedures which demonstrate that the radiation protection of these materials is at least equivalent to that required by § 175.706, and obtains written approval from the AAHMS to follow those procedures. - d.
+No fissile material packages may be carried on any special permit flight for which the total Transport Index is greater than 200. - 9.
 MODES OF TRANSPORTATION AUTHORIZED: Cargo-only aircraft.